ynkrue/dtt-lab/README.md

 # dtt-lab

-CPU-first dual-tree traversal (DTT) sandbox for N-body style problems, with a clean path to CUDA.
+CPU dual-tree traversal (DTT) sandbox for N-body style problems, with GPU extension (cuda kernels wip).
-We start with naive baselines, add spatial trees, and layer prune/accept/refine rules before translating the control structure to GPUs.
+The library implements a naive baselines, spatial trees, and layer prune/accept/refine rules.
+Translating the control structure to GPUs is in the works.
 Output snapshots will be written as VTK files so you can visualize and animate runs in ParaView.

 ## Prerequisites

-- CMake ≥ 3.27
+- CMake ≥ 3.26
-- C++20 compiler (Clang or GCC recommended)
+- C++20 compiler
 - BLAS
 - Optional: `clang-format`, `clang-tidy`